-Dairy-Free and Egg-Free Meatballs are a quick and easy delicious homemade meal.
+Dairy-free and egg-free meatballs are a quick and easy delicious homemade meal.
 Both kid-friendly and husband-approved, you'll never buy meatballs from the store again.
 These allergy-friendly baked meatballs are sure to please everybody at the table.

 Best Dairy Free and Egg Free Meatballs